falcon-autotuning/falcon-core/README.md

 Core utilities for all falcon applications used for autotuning of quantum devices.

 This repository contains the main datatypes that can be used for serialization within falcon.
-All of the source code is written in  C++20.
+All of the source code is written in  C++14.
 It can be found at /build and /src respectively.
 It is compiled via commands from the /Makefile.

 The different supported languages are found in /dist with the folder indicating the language.
 Currently supported languages are Python and Go.

+The C-api is located in /c-api

 ## Installing